unstoppabledomains/dot-crypto/BROWSER_RESOLUTION_HOWTO.md

 ## Records related to browser resolution

-All records related to browser resolution are stored within `browser.*` namespace which has two namespaces:
+All records related to browser resolution are stored within these namespaces:

-* `browser.dns.*` - for traditional DNS records
+* `dns.*` - for traditional DNS records
-* `brwoser.dweb.*` - for distributed content records
+* `dweb.*` - for distributed content records
+* `browser.*` - hint records to help browser determine a preferred content display method

 For a detailed records reference see [Records Reference](./RECORDS_REFERENCE.md).